 MMA fighter level of facial hair: Research assistants who were blind to the predictions of the current study scored each fighter’s profile as the most appropriate of ten possible facial hair styles: 0 = clean-shaven, 1 = stubble, 2 = moustache, 3 = goatee (without moustache), 4 = Goatee (with moustache), 5 = Sideburns, 6 = Sideburns and moustache, 7 = moustache and soul patch, 8 = Full beard (trimmed), 9 = Full beard (bushy; Fig. S1 in ESM1; Dixson et al., 2017b).
 To ensure that the level of beardedness that was scored accurately reflected the amount of facial hair each fighter had during the fight, images and video footage from the actual fights were scored rather than profile images wherein beardedness may not reflect that which was present during the actual bouts.
 We created three categories; 1) the ‘clean-shaven’ category included the percentage of men with no facial hair of any kind (category 0).
 2) the ‘beard’ category included the percentage of men with trimmed and bushy full beards (8&9), and 3) the ‘non-beard facial hair’ category included the percentage of men in all classes of facial hair except clean-shaven and full beards (1-7).

 MMA fighter characteristics: Along with fight outcomes and the type of facial hair, we also collected data on player height, weight, reach, and fighting stance from the website (www.fightmetric.com).
 However, because weight is tightly controlled in contests as fighters must be within the same weight class, we did not use weight for further analyses.
-As some data was missing from particular fighters, we searched their specific wiki pages to collect any missing data.
+As some data were missing from particular fighters, we searched their specific wiki pages to collect any missing data.
+Additionally, as there were only 4 individuals classed as having an open stance, 10 individuals classed as having switch stance, and 11 individuals whose stance was not classified.
+We created an ‘other’ category to classify these individuals.

 Statistical analyses: We used a Bradley-Terry Model to analyse the contest data set.
 The Bradley-Terry model is perfectly suited for examinations of repeated contests between individuals as it incorporates the non-independence of using both competitors from an individual contest.
 It also allows the modelling of individual performance over time by using repeated contests, considering the order and outcome of the contests to calculate an ability score for each individual (Cattelan et al. 2013).
 The Bradley-Terry model then uses this ability score to determine whether any predictors help explain the variance in a particular fight.
 Because the Bradley-Terry model takes into consideration the order of contests, individual, ability, and various fighter-specific traits, it allows for the examination of the importance of various traits on an outcome of a contest while also incorporating previous contest experience (e.g., Kasumovic et al. 2010).